Wilhelm II: Personality

 "From the outset, the half-German side of him was at war with the half-English side.
-He was wildly jealous of the British, wanting to be British, wanting to be better at being British than the British were, while at the same time hating them and resenting them because he never could be fully accepted by them".
+He was wildly jealous of the British, desiring to be British and to be better at being British than the British were, while at the same time hating them and resenting them because he never could be fully accepted by them".

 Langer et al. (1968) emphasise the negative international consequences of Wilhelm's erratic personality:

 "He believed in force, and the 'survival of the fittest' in domestic as well as foreign politics ...
 William was not lacking in intelligence, but he did lack stability, disguising his deep insecurities by swagger and tough talk.
 He frequently fell into depressions and hysterics ...
 William's personal instability was reflected in vacillations of policy.
 His actions, at home as well as abroad, lacked guidance, and therefore often bewildered or infuriated public opinion.
 He was not so much concerned with gaining specific objectives, as had been the case with Bismarck, as with asserting his will.
 This trait in the ruler of the leading Continental power was one of the main causes of the uneasiness prevailing in Europe at the turn-of-the-century".